GSA/digitalgov.gov/content/posts/2014-12-11-defense-finance-accounting-services-use-hhs-code-to-make-mobile-friendly-tables.md

 ---
+url: /2014/12/11/defense-finance-accounting-services-use-hhs-code-to-make-mobile-friendly-tables/
 date: 2014-12-11 11:14:44 -0400
-title: 'Defense Finance Accounting Services Use HHS Code to Make Mobile-Friendly Tables'
+title: Defense Finance Accounting Services Use HHS Code to Make Mobile-Friendly Tables
-summary: ' Government mobile code developed to help make tables mobile-friendly in one agency has now been used in another agency’s mobile efforts.
+summary: ' Government mobile code developed to help make tables mobile-friendly in one agency has now been used in another agency&rsquo;s mobile efforts.
 Last month, Clair Koroma told DigitalGov readers about code that the Department of Health and Human Services had developed to make website tables mobile-friendly and then HHS shared'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Code
   - Mobile